Skip to Content

 Kreta Ayer

-Kreta Ayer is what I call ‘downtown Chinatown’ and where you can find the touristy pedestrianised streets and all the action takes place during Chinese New Year.
+Kreta Ayer is what I call ‘downtown Chinatown’ around Chinatown Complex where you can find the touristy pedestrianised streets and all the action takes place during Chinese New Year.
 It covers the area bound by Upper Cross Street, South Bridge Road, Kreta Ayer Road and New Bridge Road.

 • Upper Cross Street